 - In general, the body of the building should be massed to minimize shadow impacts on adjacent or nearby public sidewalks and public spaces.
 Specifically, buildings on the south side of an avenue should be massed to allow for reasonable sunlight penetration to the sidewalk on the north side of the avenue. - In order to reduce the massing impacts of high density buildings, the floor plate size restrictions, shown in Table 4, shall apply unless otherwise indicated below.
-Notwithstanding the provisions contained in Table 4, the Development Authority may consider increasing the floor plate size restriction of a residential building above 25 m in a Primarily Residential Area and above 36 m in an Urban Mixed-Use area from 650 m2 to a maximum of 750 m2. - Notwithstanding the provisions contained in Table 3, the Approving Authority may consider modest relaxations of the floor plate restrictions based on contextual site conditions and overall consistency with the objectives of the ARP, where an approved Development Permit has commenced, but construction has been suspended past the maximum days allowed as per the approved Building Permit requirements, prior 2011 January 01.
-When evaluating such requests, the Development Authority shall comprehensively consider: - Shadow casting impacts on the public realm and the need to provide adequate light penetration to adjacent buildings; - The ability to achieve a 24 m tower separation from existing or future development on adjacent sites; - The ability to use building orientation, shape and massing to mitigate any negative impacts; and
+Notwithstanding the provisions contained in Table 4, the Development Authority may consider increasing the floor plate size restriction of a residential building above 25 m in a Primarily Residential Area and above 36 m in an Urban Mixed-Use area from 650 m2 to a maximum of 750 m2.

+ewalk on the north Development Permit has commenced, but construction has been suspended past the maximum days allowed as per the approved Building Permit requirements, prior 2011 January 01.
+When evaluating such requests, the Development Authority shall comprehensively consider: Shadow casting impacts on the public realm and provisions shadow casting impacts on the public realmand the need to provide adequate light penetration to adjacent buildings;